-Stockholder ratification of the selection of Deloitte as our independent registered public accounting firm is not required by our bylaws or otherwise.
+Stockholder ratification of the selection of Deloitte as our independent registered public accounting firm is not required by our Amended and Restated Bylaws or otherwise.
 The Board of Directors is seeking such ratification as a matter of good corporate practice.
-If the stockholders fail to ratify the selection of Deloitte as our independent registered accounting firm, the Audit Committee of the Board of Directors will consider whether to retain that firm for the year ending December 31, 2009.
+If the stockholders fail to ratify the selection of Deloitte as our independent registered accounting firm, the Audit Committee of the Board of Directors will consider whether to retain that firm for the year ending December 31, 2010.